Lab 11.2 – Sky to Sea: Unraveling the Carbon Connection

 Estimated time to complete: 15 minutes

-Data skills preparation:
+Data skills preparation: time series

 Materials needed: None

 As discussed at the end of Lab 11.1, the ocean and the atmosphere are intimately linked and are constantly exchanging gases like O₂ and CO₂.
-In this activity, we are going to dive a bit deeper into these interactions and discuss when the ocean is a sink versus a source of CO₂.
+In this activity, we are going to dive a bit deeper into these interactions and discuss how we can tell when the ocean is a sink versus a source of CO₂.
 The ocean is said to be a sink for CO₂ when the net movement of CO₂ is from the atmosphere to the ocean (when the ocean serves as a net absorber of atmospheric CO₂).
 The ocean is a source of CO₂ when the net movement of CO₂ is from the ocean to the atmosphere (when the ocean is releasing CO₂ to the atmosphere).

 Modified from: Ocean Carbon Uptake by NOAA is licensed under the Public Domain.
 Original Source.